 Eça de Queirós is one of my favourite Portuguese authors.
-The main character of A Capital is Artur Corvelo, who desires to becomes famous thanks to his penmanship.
-To pursue his dream, he decides to move to Lisbon, leaving behind the calmness of the life on the countryside.
+The main character of A Capital is Artur Corvelo, who desires to become famous thanks to his penmanship.
+To pursue his dream, he decides to move to Lisbon, leaving behind the calmness of the life in the countryside.
 I expect this to be a book full of instances of irony and social commentary.

 Quaresma, Decifrador: As Novelas Policiárias by Fernando Pessoa

 I’ve been a fan of Fernando Pessoa since I first had to study his poems at school.
 But it was only recently, via Twitter, that I discovered that he also wrote detective novels.
 This book is a collection of those novels.
 I don’t expect to read it any time soon, but I saw it with a discount of 50% and couldn’t resist such a bargain.